simeonqs/Social_network_architecture_and_the_tempo_of_cumulative_cultural_evolution/README.md

 2. The Python code to run the agent based models
 3. The R code to run the agent based models
 4. The R code to create the figures

+WARNING: The code is still under development to ensure that it writes to the correct folders and works with the latest versions of R and Python.